First-Time Homebuyer Mistakes and How to Avoid Them

 In some cases, a mortgage program can impact the location or price range of the home you are considering.
 For example, if you intend to use a USDA loan, you’ll need a home in an approved rural area.

-An FHA loan is a fantastic program for people with a less-than-admirable credit history.
+A VA loan offers many advantages to veterans and surviving spouses.
+And an FHA loan is a fantastic program for people with a less-than-admirable credit history.

-Getting aligned with a mortgage program also lets you know your price range.
+Align yourself with a mortgage program also lets you know your price range.
 No, not what you think you can afford, but how much a lender agrees to let you borrow.

-3. Make the Biggest Down Payment Possible
+3. Know How Big to Make Your Down Payment

 Your financial decisions won’t end when you pick a first-time homebuyer mortgage program.
 You’ll also have to decide how much money you will apply as a down payment.
 Of course, you’ll need to pay the minimum amount outlined in the loan agreement.
 However, if you can pay more, you should.
 Here’s why.

 The reason why is clear.
 The smaller the down payment, the bigger the monthly payment — and the more money lost to interest payments.
 However, there is no perfect amount to put down.
-More is always better, but if it takes more time to save up, the housing market prices might increase, negating any additional savings.
+More is always better, but if it takes more time to save up, the housing market prices and interest rates might increase, negating any additional savings.
 So the best advice is to pay whatever you can at the moment you are ready to buy.
 It might feel tight, but it will pay off in the long run.

 4. Consider Paying Discount Points